api7/api7-ingress-controller/docs/crd/api.md

 #### ApisixRouteStreamMatch

-ApisixRouteStreamMatch represents the match conditions for a stream route.
+ApisixRouteStreamMatch represents the matching conditions for a stream route.